Spies of Lightelf

 Spies of Lightelf is a supplement for fantasy role-playing games published by Judges Guild in 1980.

 Contents

-Spies of Lightelf is a campaign setting that describes the wilderness area of Lightelf.
-It is Wilderness Book Two of the Wilderlands Project.
+Spies of Lightelf is a campaign setting supplement, designated Wilderness Book Two for the Wilderlands Project, which details the wilderness area known as Lightelf.

 Publication history

 Spies of Lightelf was written by Bryan Hinnen, with a cover by Jennell Jaquays, and was published by Judges Guild in 1980 as a 48-page book with a cover sheet.

 Reception

 William Fawcett reviewed Spies of Lightelf in The Dragon #44.
 Fawcett commented that "This release adds a good deal of detail to the Wilderlands campaign and gives insight into an otherwise minor corner of the map.
 This is an area that a party is likely to pass through or even possibly winter in."